 With over 500 miles of accessible 4WD trails at our doorstep, is it any wonder Ouray is know as the Jeeping Capitol of the World?

 Imogene is a level four jeep trail traversing 17 miles of spectacular scenery.
 This is propably the second most popular trail in the area, taking drivers over rough terrain to the summit of 13,100 feet.
-Both of these typically open around July Fourth so the early opening of these roads is exciting indeed!
-Perhaps I will let someone drive me over them this year!
+Black Bear and Imogene are usually the last trails to open - typically the first week of July.

 Ophir Pass is considered one of the easier four wheel drive roads in the area.
 Summiting at a little over 11,000 feet, this level three trail travels past waterfalls, and a mountain lake as it eventually drops you into the small town of Ophir, a few miles away from Telluride.
 As you enter into the 'city limits' of Ophir, you are greeted with a welcome sign which proclaims the population down to house pets.
 Super cute!